Rob Engstrom is a senior political strategist at the U.S. Chamber of Commerce.

-Rob Engstrom is senior vice president and the national political director at the U.S. Chamber of Commerce.
-He is responsible for directing the Chamber’s national political, grassroots, and election-related activities.
+Previously, he served as senior vice president and the national political director at the U.S. Chamber of Commerce and was responsible for directing the Chamber’s national political, grassroots, and election-related activities.

 In 2014, Engstrom oversaw the most aggressive voter education campaign in U.S. Chamber history, which led to the largest pro-business majority in the House of Representatives since 1928 and the first pro-business majority in the Senate since 2006.